jigs1996/v7-docs/content/start/tutorial/hypermedia/overview.md

 - The `store` method is where things get interesting.
 When a user submits the signup form, this method validates the data using a validator, creates a new user in the database using the User model, mark them as logged-in using the `auth` object, and redirects to the home page.

 Notice how the controller brings together different parts of the framework—models for database interaction, validators for data validation, and views for rendering HTML.
-This is the pattern we will follow throughout the tutorial as we build the Hacker News clone.
+This is the pattern we will follow throughout the tutorial as we build our app.

-Before we move forward, go ahead and start your development server.
+Before we move forward, go ahead and start your development server using `node ace serve --hmr` command.
 Visit the signup and login pages in your browser and try creating an account and logging in.
 Get comfortable with how the starter kit works—it will help you understand what we are building upon.